Image

 Permanent repairs will wait until an insurance company has its say and the Village’s Historic Preservation code is considered.
 Buildings like the Frontier House and the Opera Hall are what's done right.
 Coppins fits in too.
 The Immediate Care building is nonsense and doesn't belong.

-Heavy rain, with a high of 64 and low of 39 degrees.
-Moderate rain at times in the morning, patchy rain nearby for the afternoon, overcast in the evening,
+Patchy rain nearby, with a high of 53 and low of 32 degrees.
+Don't forget your umbrella!
+Overcast for the morning, patchy rain nearby in the afternoon, clear in the evening, overcast overnight.